Geometric-Algebra Adaptive Filters: Simulations

-\figurename~\ref{fig:GA-LMS_learningCurves_mv} shows several learning curves (MSE and EMSE) for the GA-LMS estimating the weight array~\eqref{eq:optimal_w_multivector} with $M = 10$.
+\figurename~\ref{fig:GA-LMS_learningCurves_mv}~(top) shows several learning curves (MSE and EMSE) for the GA-LMS estimating the weight array $w^o$ with $M = 10$.
 The step size value is $\mu = 0.005$ for all simulated curves.
-Notice the perfect agreement between the theoretical error levels (obtained with~\eqref{eq:ecr_GA-LMS_10}) and the simulated steady-state error.
-Those experiments show that the GA-LMS is indeed \emph{capable of estimating multivector-valued quantities}, supporting what was previously devised in Section~\ref{cap:GAAFs_standard}.

-\figurename~\ref{fig:Figure_Errors_x_M_GALMS_mv} depicts the steady-state error as a function of the system order (number of taps) $M$.
-Multiple curves are provided, each for a specific value of measurement noise $\sigma^2_v$.
-Theory and experimental values agree throughout the entire tested range $M = [1, 40]$.
+Notice the perfect agreement between the theoretical error levels (obtained from~\eqref{eq:ecr_GA-LMS_9} with $n=3$) and the simulated steady-state error.
+Those experiments show that the GA-LMS is indeed \emph{capable of estimating multivector-valued quantities}, supporting what was previously devised in Section~\ref{cap:GAAFs_standard}. \figurename~\ref{fig:GA-LMS_learningCurves_mv}~(bottom) depicts the steady-state error as a function of the system order (number of taps) $M$ for $\sigma^2_V = \{10^{-2},10^{-3},10^{-5}\}$.
+Theory and experiment agree throughout the entire tested range $M = [1, 40]$.